skylerknecht/messenger/README.md

 ### Messenger Client (C#)

 The Messenger Client exists in Python and C#.
-The C# version lives on a separate GitHub [repo](https://github.com/skylerknecht/messenger-client).
+The C# version lives on a separate [GitHub repository](https://github.com/skylerknecht/messenger-client).
 All the same arguments as discussed above apply.
 The client is written in .NET Framework and uses dnMerge to statically compile all it's depencides.

 ### Proxychains and Network Scanning